Close menu

 How do you know if you can make a professional negligence claim?

-There are four essential elements which make up a professional negligence claim:
+There are four essential elements, which must be overcome to succeed in a professional negligence claim:

-- The professional must owe a duty of care;
+• The professional must owe you a duty of care;

-- The professional must breach that duty of care;
+• The professional must have breached that duty of care;

-- Loss must be caused by the breach; and
+• Loss must have been caused by the breach; and

 Ticking all four of the above boxes is not always easy to do even where you think that the professional has breached his duty of care to you.

-Estimating what your loss is can often require expert evidence, for instance, which is why our team regularly instructs and liaises with experts as part of the process of establishing your claim.
+Identifying the true value of your loss can often require expert evidence, which is why our team regularly instructs and liaises with experts as part of the process of establishing your losses.

-What will you need to prove your claim?
+What do you need to prove your claim?

-Each case will turn on its own evidence, meaning there is no 'one-size-fits-all' approach.
+Each case will turn on its own facts and evidence, meaning there is no 'one-size-fits-all' approach.

 You should always seek legal advice before making a professional negligence claim.
 Our solicitors will work with you and professional experts (when required) to establish the facts of your case and provide a comprehensive strategy bespoke to your case.